-- You may still need to associate former login credentials with your single Frontline account.
+- You may still need to associate former login credentials with your single Frontline ID account.
 (The creation of additional usernames/passwords may have occurred when your district prompted you to create a single account for all your applications.)

 If you need to add a district or to merge different accounts, you can click the Preferences (gear wheel) icon in the side navigation and select District List.

 Select Add a district if you need to associate an additional district to your multi-district view.
 Then, enter the ID and PIN associated with this district and click Add.
 This action associates the additional account (and its data) with your current account, and you can view both within your single application.
 If you cannot recall your credentials for a district, contact your system administrator for that district.

 Take note, it is possible that you may work for one district that uses the Frontline Insights Platform and for another district that does not have the platform.
 This "Add a District" option still allows you to combine the non-platform account with the platform account and collectively view details for both.

 In the process of creating a Frontline ID account, you may have accidentally created more than one username/password, and the "Merge Frontline Accounts" option allows you to combine any additional accounts into a single sign in.